-I work alongside the School-Based Health Center director.
-Together, we manage six school-based health centers (SBHCs) in two counties.
-I do not work directly with the kiddos — I help manage staff and operations at the clinics.
+I work alongside the School Based Health Center director, and together we manage six school-based health centers (SBHCs) in two counties.
+I do not work directly with the kiddos – I help manage staff and operations at the clinics.
 I began as a part-time project manager through the Encore.org Fellowships program.
-I worked on the building of two of the school-based centers, and fell in love with the program.
+I was hired to work on the building of two of the school-based centers, and I fell in love with the program.
 The centers provide a safe, easily accessible clinic for students, and often, their younger siblings.
 (All six clinics are located on high school campuses.)

 For the children, it provides all of the health and social services listed above.
 For me, it has provided a second opportunity to serve beyond my law enforcement career.
 I play a tiny part in ensuring the next generation has a healthy foundation and thus, a greater chance for success creating and achieving their dreams.